 How long do toilets last?
 Toilets are built to withstand the test of time, and sometimes they do, but when is it time to replace a toilet?
 We all know or have seen that old toilet that still flushes every time.
 However, every toilet’s lifespan will come to a time when it must be replaced.
 You may need to replace your toilet, but there will also be quite a few reasons you may be able to repair it instead.
 We will cover many scenarios, discuss whether you should replace or repair them, and give examples.
+You may contact plumbing professionals to help you with this issue.

 Do toilets go bad?